CamBitter/bike-theft-deterrent-system.github.io/README.md

 # Introduction

 Our goal was to create a system for securing a bike that took less time to use than a traditional U or cable lock.
 Bike theft is a serious problem on Middlebury campus, with it happening to people we know often.
-This is a problem at Universities across America as well.¹ At the same time, traditional locks are a hassle to use when moving around campus as much as the average student, and many students tend to not lock their bikes, making the issue worse.¹ Out goal was to make a bike theft deterent system that would require little work to operate and strongly discourage bike theft.
+This is a problem at Universities across America as well.¹ At the same time, traditional locks are a hassle to use when moving around campus as much as the average student, and many students tend to not lock their bikes, exacerbating the issue.¹ Our goal was to make a bike theft deterent system that would require little work to operate and strongly discourage bike theft.

-In order to lock and unlock the bike, we determined that a fingerprint scanner would be ideal for a quick and easy lock and unlock without having to manage a physical aspect.
-An accelerometer would detect when the bike was stolen, by measuring when the bike was moving while locked.
-Once the system determined a theft attempt was underway, it would activate a loud alarm, similar in volume to a car horn, and track the bike's location via an onboard GPS.
-An MQTT server would receive information from the device and display it to the owner.
-An OLED display would inform the user as to the lock status, battery, and provide information on the fingerprint registration system.
+In order to lock and unlock the bike, we determined that a fingerprint sensor would be ideal for a quick and easy lock and unlock process.
+We use an accelerometer and GPS combination to detect when the bike is being stolen.
+Once the system determines a theft attempt is underway, it  begins blaring a loud horn (135db+) and tracks the bike's location via an onboard GPS.
+The GPS data is sent to an MQTT Server (Adafruit IO Dashboard, in our case) for the bike owner to device on their personal devices.
+An OLED display is used to display the lock status, battery, gps information, and handle the finger enrollment process (adding new authorized fingerprints).

-Originally, we were interested in a physical lock mechanism as well, but we realized that it would be easier and just as effective to use a horn.
+Originally, we were interested in a physical lock mechanism as well, but we realized that it would be much easier and just as effective to use a horn.
 What is especially nice about this approach is that a bike may be secured regardless of where it is, without having to rely on a bike rack.

 ---